DETOX QUINOA VEG-RICH SALAD

 3. After you’ve soaked and rinsed the quinoa (or skip this step if you don’t have time) cook your quinoa in just enough boiling water to cover the quinoa.
 I add a teaspoon of vegetable bouillon which adds a salty flavour.
 If you have soaked the quinoa it will cook in about 10 minutes, if not it will take 20-30 minutes.
 You know quinoa is ready when it’s tail is visible.

 4. Choose which raw veggies you’d like to add.
 I like fennel, carrot and rocket leaves, but you can choose any that you like.
 Dice them up into small pieces.

 5. Lastly, add chopped preserved lemons, sliced avocado, coriander and parsley and toasted seeds.
 Flavour with sesame oil, lime juice and tamari/soy sauce.

 Eating more vegetables is one of the easiest and simplest ways to gently detox the system, fill up on vitamins and aid digestion.
-In our Radiance Reset programme we encourage participants to eat 9 cups of veggies a day for 1 week.
+In my 30 Day Lifestyle Reset Programme I encourage participants to eat 9 cups of veggies a day.
 It’s such a simple but effective habit.
-The Radiance Reset programme is online, FREE and anyone is welcome to join!